BenJohnson0/DataAnalysisGUI-in-Java/README.md

 If I had more time for this project, I would add extensive error checking as we are dealing with a database, it is very vunerable to SQL injection.
-I would also add some flexibilty, for examp,e your queries dont need to be exact, possibly using all lowercase or wildcards.
+I would also add some flexibilty, for example your queries dont need to be exact, possibly using wildcards.
 I would also add the JComboBox functionality as it is much easier for the user to input values that way.